 - Not treating is an option if episodes of SVT are infrequent, only last a short time, or cause few symptoms.

 Treatment is generally only recommended for atrial tachycardia if it is causing you symptoms.
-However, if you experience unpleasant symptoms or a permanently increased heart rate is risking heart enlargement, your doctor may recommend treatment with medication or catheter ablation.

 Further reading and references